Being Vegetarian

-It is important to understand that one can be a health conscious vegetarian or a junk food vegetarian.
+It is important to understand that one can be a health conscious or a junk food vegetarian.
 Twinkies, Oreos, and french fries are vegetarian but anyone who consumes them as a staple food will not experience a high level of health.
 There are three principles to eating healthy.
-The first principle is that it is ideal to consume "whole foods".
+The first is that it is ideal to consume "whole foods".
 Consuming whole foods means eating foods with the least amount of processing.
 Eating an apple is better than drinking apple juice and brown rice is better than white rice.
 The second principle is that fruits and vegetables are the original health food and should make up the bulk of your diet.
 Harvard Medical School recommends up to 13 servings of them every single day (1).
 The third principle is that the total percentage of calories coming from fat are best kept below 20%.
 Every cell in the human body runs on carbohydrates in the form of glucose; while the brain runs on glucose almost exclusively (2).
-This is why it is extremely important to limit fat and consume enough carbohydrates.
+This is why it is important to limit fat and consume enough whole food carbohydrates.

 If you aren't the type to eat out there is a plethora of vegetarian cookbooks on the market.
 There are more options than you realize when you peruse your local bookstore's selection.
 There are vegetarian cookbooks for traditional American cuisine, Thai, Lebanese, Caribbean, Mexican, Cuban, Italian, Indian, and many many more.